rabbitmq/rabbitmq-website/site/ha.md

    master, messages that only existed on master will be lost.
 2. The mirror considers all previous consumers to have been abruptly disconnected.
 It requeues all messages that have been delivered to clients but are pending acknowledgement.
-This can messages for which a client has issued acknowledgements, say, if an acknowledgement was either lost on the wire before reaching the node hosting queue master, or it was lost when broadcast from the master to the
+This can include messages for which a client has issued acknowledgements, say, if an acknowledgement was either lost on the wire before reaching the node hosting queue master, or it was lost when broadcast from the master to the